-We are a family of six who lives each day here on lemonade lane taking the lemons thrown at us, adding some sugar and sweetening things up.
+We are a family of six (now 12 including spouses and grandkids) who lives each day here on lemonade lane taking the lemons thrown at us, adding some sugar and sweetening things up.
 We are shaped not only by our circumstances but also by the sweetness each member brings to the mix.

-We’ve had many ups and downs, fears and trials on our journey.
+We have had many ups and downs, fears and trials on our journey.
 And through it all God continues to meet our every need, holds us in our darkest moments, cries with us as we grieve, rejoices with us in every blessing, walks with us wherever the road leads.
-And while we don’t understand His will and purpose, we keep trusting Him as we carry on.
+And while we do not understand His will and purpose, we keep trusting Him as we carry on.
 We are learning, every single day, to take the good with the bad, the joy with the sorrow, the tears with the laughter….to mix the lemons and the sugar and make something very sweet.

 Isaiah 41:13 ~ For I am the Lord, your God, who takes hold of your right hand and says to you, ‘Do not fear; I will help you’.